 Our study had some limitations.
-Firstly, due to slow recruitment the number of studied patients remained rather low, only 48 patients.
-However, the remissions were so equally distributed between the groups, that not even a tendency for better or worse outcome was detected.
-Secondly, after the patients had experienced a relapse of UC, further data was not recorded.
-This decreased the amount of obtained data and complicated comparison of the secondary endpoints between the groups, as in every further time point there were less cases left for the analysis.
-However, after a relapse, some of the patients were given corticosteroids or the medication was changed, thus the data after the relapse would not have expressed the true effects of FMT or placebo.
-Yet another drawback was that the patients in the placebo group had had UC for a longer time as compared to the FMT group, thus, they likely had a more stable phase in the course of the disease.
-This may have impacted the results of main endpoint as well as secondary endpoints, however, there were no statistically significant correlations between duration of disease and the time to relapse or quality of life in either study group.
+First, the number of studied patients remained rather low with only 48 patients due to slow recruitment.
+However, the remissions remained equally distributed between the groups, and no tendency for better or worse outcomes was detected.
+Second, after the patients experienced a relapse of UC, further data were not recorded.
+This decreased the amount of obtained data and complicated comparison of the secondary endpoints between the groups as there were fewer cases left for the analysis with each successive time point.
+However, after a relapse, some of the patients were given corticosteroids or the medication was changed which would have misrepresented the true effects of FMT or placebo.
+However, another drawback was that the patients in the placebo group had UC for a longer duration than those in the FMT group and were likely in a more stable phase of the disease.
+This may have impacted the results of the main endpoint as well as secondary endpoints; however, there were no statistically significant correlations between the duration of disease and the time to relapse or quality of life in either study group.

-Our study had clear advantages as well.
+Our study also had clear advantages.
 A blinded placebo-controlled study design is a definite strength.
-We applied autologous placebo which assures very reliable blinding, and the same method has resulted reasonable results in FMT trials for rCDI27 and in other conditions such as irritable bowel syndrome23 and pouchitis28.
-However, it must be addressed that the composition of fecal microbiota may change when it is exposed to oxygen, and in the case of patient samples the duration of oxygen exposure could not be carefully controlled, unlike for the donor samples which were prepared and freeze-stored within two hours of defecation.
-The advantage in applying autologous placebo is that it assures very reliable blinding.
-Other forms of placebo may be easier detected by the patient or treating personnel.
-Another advantage of our study is the sufficiently long follow-up time, which allows to monitor the durability of the treatment effect.
+We applied an autologous placebo, which assures very reliable blinding, and the same method has resulted in reasonable results in FMT trials for rCDI27 and in other conditions like irritable bowel syndrome23 and pouchitis28.
+However, it must be noted that the composition of fecal microbiota may change when it is exposed to oxygen, and in the case of patient samples, the duration of oxygen exposure could not be carefully controlled, unlike for the donor samples that were prepared and freeze-stored within two hours of defecation.
+The advantage of applying an autologous placebo is that it assures very reliable blinding.
+Other forms of placebo may be more easily detected by the patient or treating personnel.
+Another advantage of our study is the sufficiently long follow-up time, which allows the monitoring of the treatment effect durability.